ValV/dv-snapshots/README.md

 	vg1/lv1:320:--exclude=./lost+found
 	vg1/lv2:191:

 Which tells to backup logical volumes *lv1* and *lv2* from volume group *vg1*.
 The first volume requires 320 physical extents for the snapshot and the second volume requires 191 PE for its snapshot, assuming that the volume group *vg1* has 511 free PEs in it.
-Also for the first logical volume *lv1* tar will avoid *lost+found* directory in the filesystem root.
+Also for the first logical volume *lv1* *tar* will avoid *lost+found* directory in the filesystem root.

 ## Free space in the volume group

-LVM requires free space somwhere in the volume group.
+LVM requires free space somewhere in the volume group.
 Consider the following:

 ```
 +------------------------------Volume group-------------------------------+